 In such a critical time when businesses are being hit hard, neglecting security can be an extremely dangerous situation for any organization.
 Every single effort matters and each form of vulnerability has to be taken into consideration.
-Since the majority of cyber attacks occur via emails.
+Since the majority of cyber attacks occur via email.
 Therefore, a Phishing Incident Response tool is the need of the hour.
 A single vigilant employee can save the entire organization.
 A phishing incident tool empowers employees with the capability to report suspicious emails.

 4. Deploy a VPN

 Deploy a VPN for secure data transfer between the core system and work systems that employees are using remotely.
-It adds on as an additional layer of security by encrypting data while travelling.
+It adds an additional layer of security by encrypting data while traveling.

-Virtual desktop infrastructure (VDI) allows employees to work in a virtual environment as if they are connected to company’s local network from any place, at any time and from any device that is connected with the Internet.
+Virtual desktop infrastructure (VDI) allows employees to work in a virtual environment as if they are connected to the company’s local network from any place, at any time, and from any device that is connected to the Internet.
 With VDI, data is stored on a server rather than the individual system.
-Not only does it significantly lower down risks to data but also, a lesser amount of bandwidth is required to store it.
+Not only does it significantly lower risks to data but also, a lesser amount of bandwidth is required to store it.

 6. Encourage employees to use cloud services

 Encourage employees to use cloud services like doc, spreadsheet, etc. since this minimizes the risk to data as it is not stored locally.